 - Raise machine to maximum height by activating remote cylinder control valve in tractor.
 NOTE: Hoses should be connected so that moving control lever (A) back raises the header. - 2.
-Remove cylinder stops from storage position and install in engaged position (B). - 3.
+Remove cylinder stops from storage position and install in engaged position (B).
+Secure with clevis pin and hair pin. - 3.
 Lower machine slightly so stops take some weight.